-The Cockatoo ilsland is connected to the mains pressure supply direct from the mainland.
-This service was renewed in 2015, with a HDPE pipe connecting to the Sydney Water pumping station at Elkington Park, Balmain. and although the water reticulation system is in reasonably good condition On-Island the pipes will be may need relining and progressively upgraded or replacedment.
+Cockatoo Island is connected to the mains pressure supply direct from the mainland.
+This service was renewed in 2015, with a HDPE pipe connecting to the Sydney Water pumping station at Elkington Park, Balmain.
+On-Island pipes will be progressively upgraded or replaced.
 In 2010, eight rainwater harvesting systems were installed across Cockatoo Island.
 Rainwater and stormwater is collected from roofs and hard stand, and reticulated for use in toilets and urinals.
 This saves in excess of 2 million litres of potable water each year.

-Original Testing of the-fire services infrastructure is being progressively upgraded through the provision of sprinklers, fire detection systems and portable suppression equipment such as blankets and hose reels.
+Original fire services infrastructure is being progressively upgraded through the provision of sprinklers, fire detection systems and portable suppression equipment such as blankets and hose reels.
 Buildings with permanent tenants, or those which are regularly used for events have been upgraded as a priority.
 The Harbour Trust is investigating installation of a wireless fire detection system that would achieve more efficient and effective protection of assets.